-3. Implementation
+4. Implementation

-While the nature of ESG issues may differ between different types of investment, e.g. a CLO tranche or a corporate loan, we integrate them in our investment analysis process the same way:
+While the nature of ESG issues may differ between different types of investment, e.g., a CLO tranche or a corporate loan, we integrate them in our investment analysis process the same way:

-- 1. Inclusion of ESG issues in standard due diligence questionnaires to issuers - 2.
-Discussion of ESG issues in due diligence meetings/ calls - 3.
-Completion of a clearly identified ESG section in every investment committee paper - 4.
-Reference to any relevant ESG issues in description of financial projections and investment recommendation - 5.
-Discussion of ESG issues in every investment committee, even if no material ESG risks have been identified - 6.
-Discussion at portfolio review meetings of ESG risks identified at issuer level - 7.
-Discussion at portfolio review meeting of potential impact of thematic ESG risks (e.g. climate change) on portfolios - 8.
-Review of ESG risks to the firm and the firm's investments at management's' quarterly risk committee - 9.
-Annual review of ESG Policy - 10.
-Disclosure of ESG and responsible investing policies on firm website and annual reporting of ESG integration to UN PRI
+- 1. Inclusion of ESG issues in standard due diligence questionnaires to issuers. - 2.
+Discussion of ESG issues in due diligence meetings/ calls. - 3.
+Completion of a clearly identified ESG section in every investment committee paper and inclusion of third-party Environmental and Social Scores. - 4.
+Reference to any relevant ESG issues in description of financial projections and investment recommendation. - 5.
+Discussion of ESG issues in every investment committee, even if no material ESG risks have been identified. - 6.
+Discussion at portfolio review meetings of ESG risks identified at issuer level. - 7.
+Discussion at portfolio review meeting of potential impact of thematic ESG risks (e.g. climate change) on portfolios. - 8.
+Review of ESG risks to the firm and the firm's investments at management's' quarterly risk committee. - 9.
+Annual review of ESG Policy and approval by the Board of Directors. - 10.
+Disclosure of ESG and responsible investing policies on firm website and annual reporting of ESG integration to UN PRI.